fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-plainjs.md

 ```
 bower install fusionmaps
 ```

 **Step 2**: Load FusionCharts.

 ```
 <script src="bower_components/fusionmaps/fusioncharts.js"></script>
 ```

 **Step 3**: Load the maps module.

 ```
 <script src="bower_components/fusionmaps/fusioncharts.maps.js"></script>
 ```

-**Step 4**: Load the map definition file(s) for the map(s) to be rendered using the format: **fusioncharts.<MAP_ALIAS>js**, where **MAP_ALIAS** gets replaced by the map's JavaScript alias.
+**Step 4**: Load the map definition file(s) for the map(s) to be rendered using the format: **fusioncharts.<MAP_ALIAS>.js**, where **MAP_ALIAS** gets replaced by the map's JavaScript alias.
 Click [here](https://www.fusioncharts.com/dev/getting-started/list-of-maps.html) to get the alias names for all map definition files.
 Map definition files for all maps to be rendered in the application have to be included.

 Therefore, assuming that you need to render the world map, the alias name **world** replaces **MAP_ALIAS** in the format.

 ```
 <script src="bower_components/fusionmaps/maps/fusioncharts.world.js"></script>
 ```

 > Unlike the core files that are stored in the **fusioncharts** directory, all map definition files are stored in the **maps** directory and are required to be fetched from there.

 ### Package-specific Dependencies for Bower